-The Stanford Medicine IRDH Center seeks an experienced, organized, and energetic Administrative Associate 3 (AA3) with a talent for creating efficient systems and a keen eye for detail to provide administrative and operational support with limited supervision.
-It is an opportunity to join a pioneering team in a fast-paced environment and contribute to Stanford Medicine's mission of innovative research. to the well-being of physicians and scientists.
+The Stanford Medicine Industry Relations and Digital Health, IRDH, Office seeks an experienced, organized, and energetic Administrative Associate 3 (AA3) with a talent for creating efficient systems and a keen eye for detail to provide administrative and operational support with limited supervision.
+It is an opportunity to join a pioneering team in a fast-paced environment and contribute to Stanford Medicine's mission of innovative research.
 This is a busy and complex position requiring a high level of judgment, initiative, and follow-through.

-The AA3, reporting to the Senior Director Strategic Alliances, has a key role in organizing the day-to-day operations for the IRDH group Center.
+The AA3, supporting the Exec Director of Industry Relations and the Exec Director of Catalyst, has a key role in organizing the day-to-day operations for the IRDH group office.
 Successful AA3s will be exceptionally organized, highly motivated, customer-service oriented, capable of working independently, and experienced working with faculty, senior leaders, and physicians.

 Ensure Stanford Medicine's preeminence in precision and digital health by maximizing strategic partnerships with industry leaders, thereby enabling faculty and physicians to make an even larger impact on healthcare worldwide.

 The AA3 will engage with world renowned faculty and need to interact effectively with a wide range of individuals at many levels.
-This role will reflect the IRDH and the Stanford Medicine Strategy Office Center and the Chief Wellness Officer, so professional demeanor is necessary.
+This role will represent the IRDH office and the Enterprise Strategy Team within Stanford Medicine.

-Act on behalf of the Senior Director Strategic Alliances, and the IRDH Office in regard to establishing priorities and identifying and resolving problems that are administrative in nature.
+Act on behalf of the Exec Director Industry Relations and Exec Director of Catalyst, and the IRDH Office in regard to establishing priorities and identifying and resolving problems that are administrative in nature.

-Provide support for other meetings, forums, retreats, multi-day courses, advisory boards, and events hosted by the IRDH Center.
+Provide support for other meetings, forums, retreats, multi-day courses, advisory boards, and events hosted by the IRDH Office.

 Plan and schedule calendar(s) with limited consultation, resolve calendaring conflicts, and arrange travel in compliance with unit, university, and sponsor policies.